-That descriptor perfectly suits another soup that I adore.
-It comes from a book I think no discerning cook should be without: Simon Hopkinson's Week In, Week Out.
-His Simple Cream of Vegetable Soup would be on my deathbed menu.
-When fully cooked and puréed, its colour calls to mind the muted green and golden yellow of split pea soup, the two bunches of fresh watercress called for losing their brilliant spring green after an hour of cooking.
-Hopkinson claims to have learned how to prepare this soup "as a keen young apprentice at The Normandie, the renowned French restaurant near Bury, Lancashire, when I toiled there during a couple of school holidays in the 1970s."
+Her descriptor perfectly suits another soup I adore from a book no discerning cook should be without, Simon Hopkinson's "Week In, Week Out."
+His Simple Cream of Vegetable Soup is on the menu of my last meal.
+When fully cooked and puréed its colour falls between harvest gold and avocado green, the quintessential 70s palette.
+Two bunches of fresh watercress bleed their spring brilliance after an hour of cooking.
+Hopkinson claims to have learned how to prepare this soup, "as a keen young apprentice at The Normandie, the renowned French restaurant near Bury, Lancashire when I toiled there during a couple of school holidays in the 1970s."

-The final vegetable soup comes from The Roux Brothers French Country Cooking by Albert and Michel Roux, who were seminal influences during my apprenticeship.
-I met Michel Roux once and when I asked him to sign this book (now sadly out of print), he beamed and told me that it was his favourite book because most of the recipes were his mother's.
-It was a golden moment for me.
+The final vegetable soup comes from "The Roux Brothers French Country Cooking."
+They were a seminal influence during my apprenticeship.
+I met Michel Roux once, and when I asked him to sign this book (now sadly out of print), he beamed and told me it was his favourite because most of the recipes were his mother's.
+His eyes were sparkling.

 Hazan, Marcella.
 The Classic Italian Cookbook.
-(New York: Ballantine Books, 1973) p.
+(New York: Ballantine Books, 1973), p.
 63